ccdc-opensource/csd-md/README.md

 - Kepa Burusco-Goni (CCDC) -> install tests
 #### Credits
 - Christopher D. Williams (UoM), Simon Cottrell (CCDC), Kepa Burusco-Goni (CCDC), Austin Lloyd (CCDC), Bojana Popovic (CCDC), & Richard Bryce (UoM)

+#### Citation
+Christopher D. Williams, Simon Cottrell, Kepa Burusco-Goni, Austin Lloyd, Bojana Popovic, and Richard Bryce; *Expanding the CCDC Tools: An Integrated Workflow for Molecular Dynamics Simulations and Machine-Learned Potentials within the CCDC Toolset*.
+UKRI Impact Acceleration Account (IAA) Proof of Concept Scheme 2024.

+## Disclaimer
+The Cambridge Crystallographic Data Centre (CCDC) provides various scripts to many users for use with CCDC applications.
+Some scripts may be library scripts, written at some earlier stage in time and distributed to other users.
+Other scripts may be written *de novo* or modified library scripts for distribution to a specific client for a specific purpose.
+Unless otherwise agreed, CCDC reserves the right to store a modified or *de novo* script and use that script as part of a library available to other users.
+No warranty: regardless of the intent of the parties, CCDC makes no warranty that any script is fit for any particular purpose.
+License grant: By accepting any CSD-MD script from CCDC, each user accedes to the following terms:
+- CSD-MD scripts and models remain the property of CCDC and the Richard Bryce Group at the University of Manchester.
+Regardless of any changes made by a user, the original source code, models and script remain the property of CCDC and the Richard Bryce Group at the University of Manchester, and users agree to make no claim of ownership thereof.
+- Users are granted a license to use the CSD-MD software for any purpose, and to change or modify (edit) the script to suit specific needs.
+- Users may not share a CSD-MD script (unmodified or modified by the user) with any third party without permission from CCDC.
+- Users will acknowledge the original authors when using CSD-MD and derived scripts in their research.
+Please note, this CSD-MD script is provided as-is, but is not formally supported by CCDC at this time.

 ## Installation (Ubuntu Linux machine or Linux Virtual Machine)
 This workflow is primarily designed for Linux-based systems.
 While it can be installed and run on macOS, compatibility may vary and additional configuration might be required.
 Running the workflow on Windows is not straightforward and typically requires the use of the Windows Subsystem for Linux (WSL), along with manual adjustments to system settings and dependencies.